-There are several techniques for preserving whole shell eggs, raw and uncooked, without refrigeration.
+There are several historical techniques for preserving whole shell eggs, raw and uncooked, without refrigeration.
 Modern techniques include refrigeration, freezing and dehydration.

-You can coat the egg shells with a substance that prevents air from getting into the egg.
-Traditionally, a substance such as wax, or fats such as lard or butter were used.
+This technique involved coating the egg shells with a substance that prevented air from getting into the egg.
+Traditionally, a substance such as wax, or fats such as lard or butter, were used.
 You’d put some lard or butter on paper and then use that to wipe the fat over the egg shell, or, melt the substance being used and when it had cooled a bit, dip the shell eggs in.
 Mineral oil is used commercially as a coating even now.
 See: Buttered eggs ; Waxed eggs.

-Arrange the raw shell eggs in the crock, point down.
-Pour the cooled Isinglass mixture over them to cover completely, then cover the crock to keep dirt, bugs, mice, etc out of it.
+- Arrange the raw shell eggs in the crock, pointed downwards.
+Pour the cooled isinglass mixture over them to cover completely, then cover the crock to keep dirt, bugs, mice, etc out of it.

-Eggs stored this way will keep for 6 months to a year.
+Eggs stored this way would keep for 6 months to a year.

-They should be used as an ingredient in something, such as baking, rather than as say a boiled or fried egg on their own, as they will have a slight chalky taste.
-The shells get fragile, so you wouldn’t want to use as a boiled egg, anyway, as the shells will crack.
+The eggs should be used as an ingredient in something, such as baking, rather than as say a boiled or fried egg on their own, as they will have a slight chalky taste.
+The shells get fragile, so you wouldn’t want to use one of these eggs as a boiled egg, anyway, as the shells will crack.
 At around the six month point, the whites will get too thin for whipping.

 Other mixtures: Waterglass, Gum Arabic, KeepEgg

-Waterglass, aka sodium silicate, can also be used to store whole shell eggs in solution, mixed up one part sodium silicate to nine parts of water.
+Waterglass, aka sodium silicate, was also be used to store whole shell eggs in solution, mixed up one part sodium silicate to nine parts of water.

-You can also use gum arabic dissolved in water, 1 part gum arabic to 1 part water.
+People also used a solution of gum arabic dissolved in water, 1 part gum arabic to 1 part water.

 A commercial substance in Australia used to be called “Keepegg.”
 It was a waxy, vaseline-like substance in a jar that you’d smear on the egg shells.
-It was used a lot during the Second World War, and by people living in remote places.
-Even Dame Edna mentions her family using it while she was growing up.
+It was used a lot during the Second World War, particularly by people living in remote places.
+Even Dame Edna mentioned her family using it while she was growing up.

 Preserving Eggs by Pickling

-When finished, wrap the trays in tin foil, and freeze.
+When finished, wrap the ice cube trays in tin foil, and freeze.

-Whites won’t whip quite as good as fresh whites.
+Whites that have been frozen won’t whip quite as well as fresh whites.

 Literature & Lore